 Pressed steel is a low carbon steel, which has been pressed rather than machined.

-Plastic refers to numerous organic, synthetic, or processed materials that are mostly thermoplastic or thermosetting polymers of high molecular weight and that can be made into objects, films, or filaments.
+Plastic refers to numerous organic, synthetic, or processed materials that are mostly thermoplastic or thermos setting polymers of high molecular weight and that can be made into objects, films, or filaments.
 Common plastic materials include Acetal, Nylon / Poly amide and PTFE / Teflon.

 Nylon, comprising several grades of poly amides, is a general-purpose material in wide use; it is tough and resistant and has good pressure ratings.

-PTFE (poly tetra fluoro ethylene) is an insoluble compound that exhibits a high degree of chemical resistance and a low coefficient of friction.
-It is sometimes marketed in proprietary classes of materials such as Teflon, a registered trademark of DuPont Dow Elastomers.
+PTFE (poly tetra fluorite ethylene) is an insoluble compound that exhibits a high degree of chemical resistance and a low coefficient of friction.
+It is sometimes marketed in proprietary classes of materials such as Teflon, a registered trademark of DuPont Dow Astronomers.

-Acetal polymers are semi-crystalline.
+Acetyl polymers are semi-crystalline.
 They offer excellent inherent lubricity, fatigue resistance, and chemical resistance.
-Acetals suffer from outgassing problems at elevated temperatures, and are brittle at low temperatures.
+Alsace suffer from out gassing problems at elevated temperatures, and are brittle at low temperatures.
 Glass filled, and added lubrication grades are available, flame-retardant grades are not.

 Stainless steel is chemical and corrosion resistant and can have relatively high-pressure ratings.